Satsuma-Wallet/Satsuma-Wallet/README.md

 # Satsuma 🍊
 A simple onchain wallet.

-🛠 Satsuma is an early stage, "work in progress" although fully functional wallet.
+🛠 Satsuma is an early stage, "work in progress", although fully functional wallet.

 Satsuma is a native iOS wallet which focuses on security, simplicity and ease of use.